 The proposed changes replace the existing patchwork of Comprehensive Plan Map designations and zones in the State Street corridor with one consistent designation and two associated mixed-use zones.
 The proposed MU-I zone is applied to the properties generally between 12th and 17th Streets, and the MU-II zone is applied to the properties generally between 17th and 25th Streets.
 The proposed MU-I zone is applied on the western half of State Street because it encourages development that can accommodate ground-floor retail uses.
-This aligns with the findings of an economic analysis that was prepared as part of the State Street Plan project.
-That analysis found that there is more momentum for redevelopment in this western half due to its proximity to catalyst areas such as Willamette University, the State Capitol, and downtown Salem.
+This aligns with the findings of an economic analysis.
+The analysis found that there is more momentum for redevelopment in this western half due to its proximity to catalyst areas such as Willamette University, the State Capitol, and downtown.

 Applying the two proposed zones to the State Street corridor overall would streamline the existing zoning by allowing a broad mix of uses throughout the corridor and establishing consistent design standards that promote pedestrian-friendly development.
-As mentioned above, this would encourage the development and redevelopment of vacant and underutilized property on State Street, which currently detract from the overall vitality and attractiveness of the corridor.
-It would be easier, for example, for owners of multiple adjacent properties to build larger developments without having to either navigate different sets of regulations or change the zoning of some of their properties.
+This would encourage the development and redevelopment of vacant and underutilized property on State Street that currently detracts from the overall vitality and attractiveness of the corridor.
+It would be easier for owners of multiple adjacent properties to build larger developments without either navigating different sets of regulations or changing the zoning of their properties.